 Borobudur Temple is located in Central Java, around 40 kilometres and just over an hour by car from Yogyakarta.
 From Yogyakarta’s Kulon Progo International Airport, it takes around 1.5 hours to drive to Borobudur.

-A half-day Borobudur guided tour from Yogyakarta is an easy way to see Borobudur Temple with a convenient hotel pickup and dropoff.
+A half-day Borobudur guided tour from Yogyakarta is an easy way to see the most famous temple in Indonesia at Borobudur and this tour offers a convenient hotel pickup and dropoff.
 Explore one of the largest Buddhist temples in the world and learn all about the construction and history of this ancient sacred site.

 Tips for visiting Borobudur Temple